method5/method5.github.io/index.md

 layout: page
 ---

 Method5 is an open source program that extends Oracle SQL to allow remote execution.
-It lets database administrators easily run SQL statements quickly and securely on hundreds of databases.
+It lets database administrators, developers, data analysts, system administrators, security engineers, and other users easily run SQL, PL/SQL, and shell scripts quickly and securely on hundreds of databases.

 For example, you can quickly select data from all of your databases with one statement: